 Sail on any day of the week at any time.
 Cruise along the coast and stop for a spot of lunch or a luxurious evening meal.
 This is a great activity for those special occasions such as birthdays and anniversaries.

 Explore some of the most exotic gardens you’ll have ever seen at Overbeck’s National Trust property.
-Relish in the incredible views and educate yourself in the Edwardian home of the scientist, Otto Overbeck.
-This is a diverse and rare trip that no family or individual should miss out on.
+Relish in the incredible views and picnic whilst taking in the most sensational views.

 2. Stop off at the South Devon Chilli Farm

 Are you prepared to miss out on free samples of every product?
 Not to mention chilli beer and chilli chocolate?
 This chilli farm is a great place to visit during the summer.
 With over 100 different types of chilli plants to see and a play area for the kids, you’re guaranteed a brilliant day out.

 This fantastic and historic lighthouse stands on one of the most rugged landscapes across the English Channel.
 It has shone for over 170 years and you can see how during your visit.
 Although the lighthouse has undergone electrification and automation, the main factors have remained untouched.

 And there you have it, a month’s worth of things to do this Summer in Salcombe.
 Now we’ll let you book this amazing summer holiday.
 Don’t forget to browse our Salcombe Luxe VIP treatment and discover the best service we can offer you.